-This is the home page of the Aromantic and Asexual Speculative Fiction Database, a spreadsheet you can filter to find ace and aro rep to your liking!
+This is the home page of the Aromantic and Asexual Characters in (mostly) Speculative Fiction Database, a searchable compilation of the representation out there, complete with reviews when possible!

 Several authors have contributed to this database by giving me the information on their ace and aro characters, saving me a lot of time and making the information contained here much more reliable.
 Thank you so much for your time–I know how precious it is.

 A more pointed thank you to Lynn E. O’Connacht, who has helped me find many new entries to the database, especially in genres that aren’t speculative fiction.

 Thank you, also, to all reviewers who have accepted to be listed in the entries.